mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 for all $0 \leq t \leq 1$ and all $x, y \in D$, where $D$ is the domain of $f$.

-The right hand side of the inequality represents the straight line between
+The right-hand side of the inequality represents the straight line between
 $(x, f(x))$ and $(y, f(y))$.
 In English, this inequality states that this straight line is always above the graph of $f$.